 |A rusty sailboat remains on the shore in Savusavu.|

-Right now, under these peculiar circumstances, as we review past experiences, we’re coming to the conclusion that every place we visited would be a welcome relief compared to the challenges we’re facing today.
-The heat, the lack of screens on windows, the lack of air-con at many holiday homes, the insects, the possibility of snakes, power outages, high prices on food, supplies, and rental cars, all seem insignificant right now.
+Right now, under these peculiar circumstances, as we review past experiences, we’re concluding that every place we visited would be a welcome relief compared to the challenges we’re facing today.
+The heat, the lack of screens on windows, the lack of air-con at many holiday homes, the insects, the possibility of snakes, power outages, high prices on food, supplies, and rental cars all seem insignificant right now.

 |The grocery store where we shop for a few items each week.
 There was only one aisle with food.
 The other two aisles consisted of cleaning supplies, Christmas decorations, and Diwali fireworks.|